As written by Anna from Expert World Travel & the Chasing the Donkey team.

 20. Relaxing Neum

-The only Bosnian town on the Adriatic Coast, Neum stretches over 22 km of coastline.
-Neum is an interesting place for scuba-diving, boating, jet skiing, parasailing, swimming, and water sports, with prices lower than the surrounding Croatian coastline.
+The only Bosnian town on the Adriatic Coast, Neum has over 22 km of coastline.
+It is an interesting place for scuba diving, boating, jet skiing, parasailing, swimming, and water sports, and prices are lower than those on the surrounding Croatian coastline.
 The Old Town of Neum, 2 km inland, has Stecaks and the Hutovo Fortress ruins to visit.

 Neum is a pretty coastal area that is perfect for chilling out away from the city and enjoying amazing seafood.
 Here, you can dip your toes in the Adriatic and soak up the sun on the golden sand beaches.